hashicorp/terraform-provider-awscc/docs/data-sources/iotevents_detector_model.md

 - `function_arn` (String) The ARN of the Lambda function that is executed.
 - `payload` (Attributes) Information needed to configure the payload.

 By default, AWS IoT Events generates a standard payload in JSON for any action.
 This action payload contains all attribute-value pairs that have the information about the detector model instance and the event triggered the action.
-To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_exit--events--actions--sqs--payload))
+To configure the action payload, you can use `contentExpression`. (see [below for nested schema](#nestedatt--detector_model_definition--states--on_exit--events--actions--lambda--payload))

-<a id="nestedatt--detector_model_definition--states--on_exit--events--actions--sqs--payload"></a>
+<a id="nestedatt--detector_model_definition--states--on_exit--events--actions--lambda--payload"></a>
-### Nested Schema for `detector_model_definition.states.on_exit.events.actions.sqs.payload`
+### Nested Schema for `detector_model_definition.states.on_exit.events.actions.lambda.payload`

 Read-Only: